aniru-dh21/Image_Search/README.md

 - Now, to implement the image search, we need to get the API key from <a href="https://unsplash.com/">Unsplash Website</a>.

 - Navigate to <a href="https://unsplash.com/developers">this URL</a>, and click on the "Register as a developer" button displayed at the top right corner of the page.

+- Create your account by entering all the necessary details.